bmeunier/TJBot-Parts-List/Parts List.rst

 *$10*  - https://www.adafruit.com/product/1734

-I found mine for less by shopping around.
-You can find them on Amazon and ebay.
-Shipping is expensive.
+Or you can find them on Amazon and ebay.

 Note: you can't use any old LED if you want it to work with the TJBot software without modification, it must be a neopixel LED and must be "through hole" which is a little more difficult to find and more expensive.
 You may even be able to get it from microcenter (mentioned above)

 16GB Card with NOOBS 2.1
 --------------------------

-A Micro-SD card - I'm using a PNY 8gb class 10 card that I found at Walmart on clearance.
-The chart on this page (http://elinux.org/RPi_SD_cards) tells which cards work best with the Pi3.
-The parts list calls for 16gb, but I'm using an 8gb card.
+You can use a PNY 8gb class 10 card that you'll found at Walmart on clearance.
+Use this chart (http://elinux.org/RPi_SD_cards) to know wich cards work best with the Pi3.
+The parts list calls for 16gb, but you can use an 8gb card.

-Noobs is available for download here.I just use my laptop to copy files onto the micro-sd card for the Pi.
+Noobs is available here: https://www.raspberrypi.org/downloads/

 TJBot Chipboard and frame
 --------------------------

 *$30 (including shipping)* at http://texlaser.com/

-For the TJBot "Body" I decided to order a laser cut "cardboard" (It's actually a very thick cardboard almost like a child's board book). from Texaslaser.
+For the TJBot "Body" you can order a laser cut "cardboard".
+It's actually a very thick cardboard almost like a child's board book).